hoang-phan98/drive-tracker/documents/Project-Management-Plan.md

 #### Quality Assurance
 - Before a pull request can be made, the program must compile and run.
-- Each developer has another developer who is the sole reviewer that reviews/accepts that one persons’ pull requests.
+- The pull request will have to reviewed by the team member that is conducting the pull request.
 - A comprehensive test plan is NOT required due to the size and nature of the project.
 But quick sanity checks before and after a branch is merged in is critical.

 #### Designs